 Most compact refrigerators have a small freezer compartment.
 You can find a double-door model whose freezer is accessible through a separate door or a single-door whose freezer shares a door with the main compartment.
-Regardless, many freezers in compact fridges are too small to hold anything other than ice cubes or you can purchase a portable freezer.
+Regardless, many freezers in compact fridges are too small to hold anything other than ice cubes or you can purchase a small freezer but if you need help in finding one we also compare the best portable freezer on another page..
 But it’s still a worthy addition, especially if you love your drink on the rocks.
 You can also consider a unit that has an automatic defroster.

 - Size and capacity